What Are Dental Bridges?

 - Combination materials

-Metal alloys are often the least expensive but will look like metal.
+Metal alloys are often the least expensive, but they will look like metal.
 Gold bridges are pricier and also remain gold-colored, so someone seeking a more natural look may opt for porcelain.
-It’s both more fragile and more expensive than the metal options, but the end result looks like natural teeth.
+It is both more fragile and more expensive than the metal options, but the end result looks like natural teeth.

 Types Of Dental Implants